Search the Health Library

 Research Interests: Role of TRAIL signaling in fibrosis and cancer

-Dr. Seulki Lee is Assistant Professor of Radiology and Radiological Science, Ophthalmology and Materials Science and Engineering.
+Dr. Seulki Lee is Assistant Professor of Radiology and Radiological Science, Ophthalmology and Materials Science and Engineering and a member of the Johns Hopkins Kimmel Cancer Center.
 His research group focuses on exploring novel TNF-related apoptosis-inducing ligand (TRAIL) signaling in fibrosis diseases and cancer for the development of novel TRAIL-based therapies and imaging.
 Dr. Lee is an expert in drug and protein drug delivery, nanotechnology and molecular imaging leading to more than 120 articles in peer-reviewed journals and 20 patents for drug/protein deliver and diagnostic imaging methods.

 Prior to joining Johns Hopkins, Dr. Lee was the inaugural section leader of the Theranostic Nanomedicine Section at the National Institute of Biomedical Imaging and Bioengineering (NIBIB/NIH).
 Currently, his team is evolving its research endeavors from drug delivery to explore TRAIL biology in fibrosis and cancer towards clinical translation.